MathieuRita/Lazimpa/README.md

 ## 🔬 Comparison with other models and reference distributions

-Based on the previous section, a small comparison between LazImpa and other models can be made (code in the notebook (**LINK**)).
+Based on the previous section, a small comparison between LazImpa and other models can be made (code in the [notebook](https://github.com/MathieuRita/LE_test/LazImpa_notebook.ipynb) ).
 We consider the different models: Standard Speaker + Standard Listener ; Standard Speaker + Impatient Listener ; Lazy Speaker + Standard Listener, Optimal Coding, Natural Languages (Arabic, English, Russian, Spanish).
 See details of this comparison in the paper.

 ##### Length performances